Jump to the main content block

 786

-Faculty and Staff Remuneration/Benefits and Parental Leave Application Conditions
+Faculty and Staff Compensation, Benefits, and Parental Leave Applications

 Cheng Shiu University adheres to the regulations of the Ministry of Education and relevant laws to establish the "Faculty and Staff Salary Measures," ensuring salaries are provided according to standardized criteria, thus offering a fair and equal salary system.
 Annual salary adjustments are made each academic year based on evaluation results.
 As an educational institution, the university does not have an independent compensation committee to oversee the salary determination process.
 Additionally, the university has established the "Faculty and Staff Welfare Implementation Guidelines" to enhance workplace happiness and job satisfaction among teachers.
 In the academic year 2022, the total expenditure for the three major festivals (Spring Festival, Dragon Boat Festival, Mid-Autumn Festival) was NT$2,617,500.